-I Lost My Body will have its world premiere at Cannes' Critics Week 2019.
+I Lost My Body by Jérémy Clapin Wins at Cannes' Critics Week

 It is the first time since 1962 (when the Cannes section Semaine de la critique was instituted) that an animation feature wins the Grand Prix.
 The festival programme which started in 1962 by the French Union of Film Critics as a parallel section of Cannes Film Festival, bestows three prizes each (awarded by an international jury).

 A cut-off hand escapes from a dissection lab with one crucial goal: to get back to its body.
 As it scrambles through the pitfalls of Paris, it remembers its life with the young man it was once attached to… until they met Gabrielle.

 In a production masterclass at this year's Anima Brussels, I Lost My Body seems to capture both the suspense of human contact lost and the helplessness of being by yourself.
 I Lost My Body has already been selected to the 2019 Annecy Festival.

 The 58th edition of Cannes' Critics Week took place 15 to 23 May 2019.

 SIGN UP: Want to read more free articles like this?
 Sign up for Our Newsletter